compbiozurich/UZH-BIO392/course-results/2021/tina-sidler/day7_morning.md

 * It encodes part of a surface glycoprotein.

 # Exercise Uniprot:
-* Uniprot ID: P0DTC2.
+* Uniprot ID: P01116.
-* The sequence comes from a Spike glycoprotein.
+* The sequence comes from a GTPase KRas.
-* This sequence belongs to SARS-CoV-2.
+* This sequence belongs to Homo sapiens (Human).
-* Attaches the virion to the cell membrane by interacting with host receptor, initiating the infection.
-Binding to human ACE2 receptor and internalization of the virus into the endosomes of the host cell induces conformational changes in the Spike glycoprotein.
+* Ras proteins bind GDP/GTP and possess intrinsic GTPase activity.
+Plays an important role in the regulation of cell proliferation.
+Plays a role in promoting oncogenic events by inducing transcriptional silencing of tumor suppressor genes (TSGs) in colorectal cancer (CRC) cells in a ZNF304-dependent manner.
-*
+* Variant associated with acute leukemia in this protein: Natural variantiVAR_034601.